dotlang/language/README.md

 For each tempalte class like `Stack`, there is a base interface class `Stack` which is equal to the class definition minus everything related to typenames.
 According to definition, all template class instances, conform to the base class, so base interface can be the base type for all template classes.
 This means `Stack` is the base interface for `Stack<int>, Stack<float>` and all other stacks and if you need to write a method accepting any stack you can use it: `void getStack(Stack s)`.
 Note that `Stack` is not the same as `Stack<>` which has type set to `void`.

+You can specialize a template class by adding appropriate file.
+For example for `Stack.e` you can define `Stack[Int].e` to specialize stack for integer.

 ###Exception handling

 - It is advised to return error code in case of an error and use exceptions in really exceptional cases.